Paris - Amsterdam

 © Viator

-Day 8: From Nieuwvliet to Nordwelle via Middelburg - A journey through nature and Dutch heritage
+Day 8: From Nieuwvliet to Nordwelle via Middelburg – Cycling through the nature and heritage of the Netherlands

 🚲 Embark on a 65 km day, connecting the seaside resort of Nieuwvliet to Middelburg, before heading towards the village of Nordwelle.
 A great route to explore the flat landscapes of the Netherlands and its canals.